Fully Bayesian Logistic Regression with Hyper-Lasso Priors for High-dimensional Feature Selection: Bayesian Logistic Regression with Hyper-LASSO Priors

 Suppose we have collected data of features and responses (class labels) on $n$ training cases.
 For a case indexed by $i$, we denote its class label by $y_i$, which can take integers $1,\ldots, C$, and denote $p$ features associated with it by a row vector $\mb x_{i,1:p}$.
-The hierarchical Bayesian polychotomous logistic regression model used by us is described as follows:
+The hierarchical Bayesian multinomial logistic regression model used by us is described as follows:

-where $\mb\beta_{0:p,1:C}$ are regression coefficients, and other variables are called hyperparameters, which are introduced to define the prior for $\mb\beta_{1:p,1:C}$, and for convenience in MCMC sampling.
+where $\mb\beta_{0:p,1:C}$ are regression coefficients, and other variables are hyperparameters which are introduced to define the prior for $\mb\beta_{1:p,1:C}$ (and for convenience in MCMC sampling).

 In this hierarchy, $\sigma_j^2$ indicates the importance of $j$th feature --- the feature with larger $\sigma_j^2$ is more useful for predicting $y$, provided that all features are commensurable (which can be enforced by standardization).
 Note that we fix $\sigma_0^2$, not controlled by $w$, because we believe that the variability of intercepts is quite different from the variability of $\mb\beta_{j,1:C}$ for features.
-With $\mb\sigma^2_{1:p}$ marginalized with respect to IG prior \eqref{eqn:priorsgm}, equations \eqref{eqn:priorbeta} and \eqref{eqn:priorsgm} assign $\mb\beta_{j,1:C}$ ($j>0$) with $C$-dimensional $t$ prior with df $\alpha$, and $I_C\times \gamma$ as its covariance, whose PDF can be found from \citet{kotz2004multivariate}.
-For $C=2$, this bivariate $t$ prior is equivalent to assigning independent $t$ priors for $p$ coefficients $\delta_{j} = \beta_{j,2}-\beta_{j,1}$, as explained in Section \ref{sec:newpar}.
+With $\mb\sigma^2_{1:p}$ marginalized with respect to IG prior \eqref{eqn:priorsgm}, Equations \eqref{eqn:priorbeta} and \eqref{eqn:priorsgm} assign $\mb\beta_{j,1:C}$ ($j>0$) a $C$-dimensional $t$ prior with $\alpha$ degrees of freedom and $I_C\times \sqrt{w}$ as its covariance, whose PDF can be found from \citet{kotz2004multivariate}.

-As alternatives of \eqref{eqn:priorsgm}, other priors for $\mb\sigma^2_{1:p}$ have been proposed in the recent literature for regression problems with the goal of shrinking $\mb\sigma_{1:p}^2$ with weak signals more towards 0. \citet{carvalho2010horseshoe} propose Horseshoe prior for coefficients by assigning half (positive) Cauchy distribution for $\mb\sigma_{1:p}$.
-For uninformity of notations, we describe half Cauchy distribution using half \textit{t} with various degree freedoms for $\sigma_j$, inducing a prior for $\sigma_j^2$: